The Caucasian Chalk Circle: Music

+Setting

-The setting of the play is clearly Georgia in the Caucasus, although it is described as "Grusinia" (a Russian variant name) in the main play.
-Most of the characters have Georgian names, and Tiflis and the poet Mayakovsky are mentioned in the prologue.
+The setting of the play is clearly Georgia in the Caucasus, although it is described as "Grusinia" (one of the Russian names for the country) in the main play.
+Most of the characters have Georgian names, and Tiflis and the poet Mayakovsky, who was born and raised in Georgia, are mentioned in the prologue.
 However the city where much of the action takes place, Nuka, is in modern Azerbaijan, although it was under Georgian rule for a time in the Middle Ages.
-There are also Iranian elements in the play, including the name of the character Azdak, who says he comes from there.

 Brecht did not necessarily intend his play to be a realistic portrayal of either contemporary or medieval Georgia.
 Even in the Soviet Union, some people found it more German than Russian or Georgian, and pointed out that it did not accurately portray the decision-making procedures in Soviet agriculture.